russkyc/gumroad-licensing-netstandard/README.md

 ```

 ### Get License Information

-Code:
+This can be used to get license information from the gumroad api.
+Do note the following:

+- This does not perform license validation.
+- This does not increment or decrement license uses.
+- Use this only if you need to get information regarding a specific license key.

+**Code:**

 ```csharp
 var licenseInfo = await GumroadLicensing.GetLicenseInfo("<your-product-license>");
 ```
-Serialized LicenseInfo Object (Class Properties are in PascalCase):
+**Serialized LicenseInfo Object (Class Properties are in PascalCase):**
 ```json
 {
   "Success": true,